Tuesday, June 30, 2015

 WHAT I LOVE ABOUT THIS FILM

 Considered to be the first color film in the Horror Hag genre, Die!
 Die!
 My Darling! is a straightforward, if tonally at-odds-with-itself, exercise in funhouse terror.
 Self-aware to the point of self-parody, Die!
 Die!
-My Darling!, in its attempt to cash in on the '60s trend of casting aging leading ladies of the silver screen as human gargoyles; dusts off every cliché in the damsel-in-distress book and employs them with the dutiful compliance to format as a child with a paint-by-numbers set.
+My Darling!, in its attempt to cash in on the '60s trend of casting aging leading ladies of the silver screen as human gargoyles, dusts off every cliché in the damsel-in-distress book and employs them with the dutiful compliance to format as a child with a paint-by-numbers set.

-After an efficient, exposition-filled opening sequence, Die!
-Die!
-My Darling! quickly gets down to the business of clocking up as many genre cliché’s as its 97-minute running time will allow.
-First, there’s the lovely and refined Stefanie Powers as the victim/heroine embodying just the right balance of resourcefulness and dumb-as-a-doornail stupidity necessary to the genre.
-Playing a strong-willed character whose dress, makeup, and coiffure the films pays such a high degree of attention to, we know right off the bat the film will ask us to revel (a la Tippi Hedren in The Birds) in her ultimate humbling and degradation.
-Fans of glamorous suffering are certain to enjoy monitoring the effect prolonged captivity and abuse has on Powers’ pouffy '60’s hairdo and tastefully natural makeup.
+Playing a strong-willed, independent-minded woman, her mode of dress, makeup, and coiffure are so spotlighted that we know right off the bat that the film will soon ask us to revel (a la Tippi Hedren in The Birds) in her ultimate humbling and degradation.
+Fans of glamorous suffering are certain to enjoy monitoring the effect prolonged captivity and abuse have on Powers’ pouffy ’60s hairdo and tastefully natural makeup.

 Stefanie Powers, Seized By Panic Upon Discovering